 Legislators have considered changes to this unfair system for years, and challenges to the law are now pending before various courts – including the Supreme Court of the United States and the Supreme Court of Indiana.
 Currently, though, Indiana law allows law enforcement departments to hold real property or vehicles for up to six months.
 If the state decides to file a forfeiture claim against the asset within the first 180 days, the property will be held indefinitely until the conclusion of the case, which can often be several additional months.

-Call the Indianapolis Civil Asset Forfeiture Attorneys at Rigney Law Today for Your Free Consultation
+Call the Indianapolis Civil Asset Forfeiture Attorneys at Rigney Law LLC Today for Your Free Consultation